Titanic II: Power plant and propulsion

 For economic reasons, the steam engines and coal-fired boilers of the original Titanic would be replaced with a modern diesel-electric propulsion system.
 The space which housed the boilers would be used for crew quarters and ships systems.
 Power was to be produced by four Wärtsilä 46F medium-speed four-stroke diesel generators; two 12-cylinder 12V46F engines producing 14400 kW each, and two 8-cylinder 8L46F engines producing 9600 kW each, running on heavy fuel oil and marine gas oil.
 Propulsion would have been by three azimuth thrusters which would also be used for maneuvering, while the replica of the rudder of the Titanic II is purely cosmetic, and would not have extended substantially below the waterline.
 The positioning of the azimuth thrusters necessitated the stern being made substantially blunter than the original.

 View of a corridor on the showing the sheer.
 This feature was to be lost on the Titanic II.

 Interior

 The interior of the ship was intended to be as similar as possible to the original.
 Tillberg Design of Sweden was contracted to produce drawings replicating Titanics original interiors.
 However, the original wooden panelling does not conform to modern fire regulations, so as in Queen Mary 2, veneers would have had to be used.
 Plans showed a layout broadly similar to the original, but with the third-class cabins modernized, and consideration being given to en-suite bathrooms throughout the ship.
 The room freed up by eliminating the steam boilers of the original ship would have been used for crew quarters and various services.
+Additionally, each cabin is planned to contain a panel that documents the history of the person who occupied that cabin on Titanic.